 VT Statewide Solar Adder

 This innovative provision in the H.56 Vermont Energy Act of 2011 creates a special statewide solar customer benefit.
-Recognizing the peak power savings of net metered solar, the new law creates a financial incentive to catalyze more net metered solar by require utilities to offer at monetary credit to solar net metering customers for the energy they produce.
+Recognizing the peak power savings of net metered solar, the new law creates a financial incentive to catalyze more net metered solar by requiring utilities to offer at monetary credit to solar net metering customers for the energy they produce.
 Modeled after Green Mountain Power’s Solar GMP program, utilities will be required to issue an additional credit on top of the base residential per kWh credit that solar customers already receive. (to make a total of 20 cents per kWh).
 This means that for every kWh your system generates, you get credited 20 cents per kWh.
 Customers are awarded the per kWh customer credit for a 10 year period.
 Keep in mind that solar adder may vary.
 Check with your local utilities or installers for more information.

 How to Get Started: Connect With a Local Partner Installer